mgiaccone/restelio/README.md

 ## Contribute

-Your contributions are more than welcome!
-Please make sure you read our [[Contributor Guidelines]] first.
+Do you want to contribute?
+Thanks, that great!
+Please just make sure you read our [[Contributor Guidelines]] first.

 ## Licence